(French-Dutch, b.1998, London)

 2. Pauline Oliveros, definition of ‘Aphorism’ in Quantum Listening

-3. ‘Joy-noir:’ joyfully gothic, delighting in the darkness; atopic: referring to eczema.
+3. ‘Joy-noir:’ delighting in the graininess; atopic: referring to eczema.